 Figure 5-26: Near Detector Hall Longitudinal Section

 The 5,510-ft2 near detector Hall and support rooms will include access to a 22-ft diameter shaft which will be used for equipment handling and primary egress that includes utilities and has a 4,000-lb capacity elevator.
 This shaft serves as the major equipment access corridor from LBNF-40 above to the near detector Hall and support rooms below grade.
 The near detector Hall will have a 15-ton bridge crane running the length of the hall that will be used for installing detector components and related equipment lowered down from the surface building to the near detector Hall.
-A secondary egress shaft which is 17 feet in diameter will allow for personnel to egress the hall via a stairway to the surface.
+A secondary egress shaft which is 17 feet in diameter will allow personnel to egress the hall via a stairway to the surface.

 The near detector Hall and support rooms will also be outfitted with air handling equipment, power/control systems, and emergency systems.
 The 12-ft wide by 21-ft long (252 ft2) control room is beam-right of the shaft and the Sump and Pump Room is beam-left of the shaft.